MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

 ---
 title: Dataflow Gen2 with CICD and Git integration
-description: Describes how to use Dataflow Gen2 with CICD and Git integration in Fabric data factory. ms.reviewer: DougKlopfenstein ms.author: jeluitwi
+description: Describes how to use Dataflow Gen2 with CICD and Git integration in Fabric Data Factory. ms.reviewer: DougKlopfenstein ms.author: jeluitwi
 author: luitwieler